 It was an idea, but it couldn’t become a product for mOC Data.
 Then I remembered what we have been talking, the dataset recommendations that Canan had sent in the beginning and what excited me about those datasets.
 Reaching out to people.
 I was looking at my idea from the wrong perspective.
 While it was a fun little project and it could be a product for my personal blog, it does not live up to what I envision for mOC Data: a collection of packages that has been born to help others from our collaborative work with Canan.
 Yes, we will primarily share our journey (life got in the way, we haven’t published more yet), but somehow mOC Data became much more in my mind.
 I want to make my journey useful as well.
 With this in mind, I have reshaped the idea: a package for learning English words based on personal interests.
 When we read a book, we note down or look up the words we don’t know.
 So it is going to be something like that.
 Not giving further details, so that we have something to write on mOC Data as well.

 You see I was wrong from the beginning.
-I should have toyed with this idea without losing the sight of my vision to shape it.
-I should apply this to many aspects of my life in order to minimize the disappointment.
-This is trivial when I am the sole contributor of a project, not so much when it involves other people’s expectations, especially when those are not clearly conveyed to me.
-The expectations, the vision must align for true harmony or have no clashes, otherwise all hell breaks loose in my own mind.
+I should have toyed with this idea without losing sight of my vision to shape it.
+I should apply this to many aspects of my life in order to minimize disappointment.
+This is trivial when I am the sole contributor to a project, not so much when it involves other people’s expectations, especially when those are not clearly conveyed to me.
+The expectations, and the vision must align for true harmony or have no clashes, otherwise, all hell breaks loose in my own mind.